Creating Customized Silk Scarves

 There are two ways to use No Flow.

 Both methods use a paint brush to apply the No Flow to the silk fabric.
+The first

 method is to paint it along the edges of an area you want colored.